rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+### SignupPageFormAction
+The action for the `<form>` element for `page:Signup`, includes `method` and `action`

+url
+:	a URL to have the user be redirected to after logging in

+	defaults to the account's frontend homepage

 ### StoreItemAddToCartLink
 Creates a link that, when clicked, will add the store item to the user's cart on StageBloc